 Further, according to the authors, "this finding was more pronounced in women, in whom 184 (63 percent) were not eligible for statins by either guideline, compared with 549 (46 percent) of men (p<0.001)."

 The authors conclude that their findings "suggest that current guidelines may fail to identify at-risk young individuals," and that moving forward, "re-calibration of risk scores or development of novel risk scores to more accurately estimate cardiovascular risk in young adults is needed."

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Prevention, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Prevention, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Nonstatins, Novel Agents, Statins

 Keywords: AHA17, AHA Annual Scientific Sessions, Young Adult, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Calibration, Risk Factors, Primary Prevention, Cardiology, Myocardial Infarction, Registries, Cholesterol

 < Back to Listings